 Procedures for handling grievances in the IEP Office:

 - If a student has any academic or personal issue with a teacher or another student, the student is encouraged to speak to the teacher or student.
-If the student feels as though the issue has not been resolved, he/she should complete a Complaint form and speak to the Associate Director of the IEP to seek a resolution.
+If the student feels as though the issue has not been resolved, he/she should complete a Complaint form and speak to the Director of the IEP to seek a resolution.

 - Before a student’s I-20 is terminated, the student may appeal in writing to the Director before a final decision is made.